13DEVADHARSHINI/columnfamily-database/README.md

 CONCLUSION

-      This readme file explain about how to create tables using cassendra query language and perform opreations like insert,delete,update and search.
+ This readme file explain about how to create tables using cassandra query language and perform opreations like insert,delete,update and search.